ibm-cloud-docs/hs-crypto/import-standard-keys.md

     | --- | --- |
     | `infile` | The name of the file where your key material string resides. |
     | `outfile`| The name of the file where your base64-encoded key material is created when the command is run. |
-    {: caption="Table 3.
-Describes the variables needed to base64 encode your key material" caption-side="bottom"}
+    {: caption="Describes the variables needed to base64 encode your key material" caption-side="bottom"}

     If you want to output the base64 material in the command line directly rather than a file, run the command `openssl enc -base64 <<< '<key_material_string>'`, where *key_material_string* is the key material input for your imported key.
     {: note}